 The very notion of a free DAW might make you suspicious.
 How is it possible to get something that can cost hundreds of dollars for nothing?
-Allow us to allay your fears, though, because the best free DAWs are well up to the job of helping you to produce music on a computer, particularly if you’re a beginner or have fairly basic digital recording requirements.
+Allow us to allay your fears, though, because the best free DAWs are well up to the job of helping you to produce music on a computer, particularly if you’re a newcomer (check out our best beginner DAWs guide for more choices) or have fairly basic digital recording requirements.

 Why are they free, though?
 One of the main reasons for a company to release a free DAW is to attract you into their ecosystem in the hope that you’ll upgrade to one of their paid-for products later on.
 There’s no obligation to do this, though; if you’re happy with the free version and want to stick with it, no problem.